libp2p/specs/identify/README.md

 ### observedAddr

-This is the connection source address of the stream initiating peer as observed by the peer being identified; it is a multi-address.
+This is the connection source address of the stream-initiating peer as observed by the peer being identified; it is a multi-address.
 The initiator can use this address to infer the existence of a NAT and its public address.